 In addition to taking classes in one of the nation’s top 25 law schools, Project Excellence students have access to the Ross Blakely Law Library, which is a great study space and contains enormous amounts of reference materials.
 Students may use the Law School’s databases and receive guidance from the excellent staff at the library.

 What kinds of law classes are offered?

 Each Fall and Spring semester approximately 10 upper division elective Law classes are offered to Barrett students listed under the HON 494 prefix.
 These classes are typically taken by law students in the second or third year and topics vary.
-For information on the upcoming semester’s offerings, please see the blue links on this page.
+For detailed course descriptions, use the links on the right to access the latest course list.

 What are the eligibility requirements for Project Excellence?